grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 And then she heard a pulse.
 A distant, faint heartbeat in the ocean, accompanied by the slushing flow of circulation.
 She touched Chips arm, pointed to the softly fluttering signal-strength gauge.

-"Ay."
+"Aye."
 Confirmed Chips.
 "That's the right direction for our fuckin' radar contact to approach us.
 They just fuckin' moved into fucking sonar range."

 "Fuck.
 We're gonna have to do something.
 Stay on it Chips."